Complaint process

 HDC considers complaints about the quality of health and disability services.

-We can’t consider complaints about:
+Usually we cannot consider complaints about:

 - ACC’s decisions or processes (contact ACC directly)